-Drone Parachute Systems Provide a Path to Flights Over People
+Drone Parachute Systems — Providing a Safe (and Compliant) Path to Flying Your Drone Over People

 New ASTM Standard for sUAS Parachutes